 The rate of inflation and corporate bond yields have an effect on the assumptions used and the impact of these on the Authority's obligations.
 The impact of the change in financial assumptions adopted for the period ending 31 March 2025 was a reduction in the liability totalling £4,855,000.
 This primary driver can be further explained analysed into its components as follows.

-£230,000 due to estimates being corrected as a result of other experience.
+£50,000 due to changes in demographic assumptions and had decreased by £230,000 due to estimates being corrected as a result of other experience.